graphql/graphql-spec/Section 2 -- Language.md

 # Language

-Clients use the GraphQL language to make requests from a GraphQL server.
+Clients use the GraphQL language to make requests to a GraphQL server.
 We refer to these requests as documents.
 A document may contain operations (queries and mutations are both operations) and fragments, a common unit of composition allowing for query reuse.